FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 > Performance improvements are being actively developed, but these things take time.

-We were very happy to see how these tools can help in real situations happening, like the Cataluña referendum.
+We were very happy to see how these tools can help in real situations happening, like the Catalonia referendum.
 But there is more work to be done.

 We hope our tale of the journey through the difficult `build` process&mdash;the `js-ipfs` library, `create-react-app`, `webpack`, `uglify`, and the rest&mdash;can help other people experimenting with these technologies.
 We also hope it might spur library owners to make their tools play more nicely with others in the wider ecosystem.